canvas-medical/documentation/collections/_api/communication.md

         search:
           description: >-
             Communication search will only return messages between a practitioner and patient, not between two practitioners.<br><br>
-            **Additional HTML formatting**<br> With the release of Advanced Letter Templates, Messages are now saved in the database in HTML format.
-Customers using the Communication endpoint for their own patient applications will need to take this into account either by embedding the html directly using a library like Interweave or extracting the text. **Messages sent before this update (10/26/2022 @ 17:00 PST) will remain in plain text format.**
           responses: [200, 400, 401, 403]
           example_request: communication-search-request
           example_response: communication-search-response